Constructing Interpretable Features from Compositional Neuron Groups: Related Work

 \paragraph{Concept Representations in LLMs} Recent work \cite{marks2024geometrytruthemergentlinear, park2024linearrepresentationhypothesisgeometry, Nanda2023} proposes the linear representation hypothesis; concept representations in language models are approximately linear, aligned with specific directions in the residual stream.
 However, several works challenge this view \cite{csordas-etal-2024-recurrent,park2025geometrycategoricalhierarchicalconcepts, engels2025languagemodelfeaturesonedimensionally, levy-geva-2025-language}, proposing that some concepts have meaning when viewed in multiple dimensions.
 These works demonstrate the presence of structured, complex concept representations.
 However, they do not explain how such representations are formed or grounded in the model's underlying mechanisms.
 Our work applies \texttt{SNMF} to investigate how neurons form complex features, suggesting a complementary view that defines multi-dimensional concepts through their formation.

 \paragraph{Finding Latent Concepts}

-Supervised methods have been shown effective in finding directions in activation space that localize \cite{Geiger-etal:2023:DAS,Wu:Geiger:2023:BDAS} or steer for \cite{REFT, marks2024geometrytruthemergentlinear} predefined concepts.
+Supervised methods have been shown effective in finding directions in activation space that localize \cite{Geiger-etal:2023:DAS,Wu:Geiger:2023:BDAS} or steer \cite{REFT, marks2024geometrytruthemergentlinear} predefined concepts.
 However, fewer works propose unsupervised methods for finding meaningful directions.
-Early work applied methods such as clustering \cite{sajjad2022analyzingencodedconceptstransformer} and nonnegative matrix factorization \cite{yun2023transformervisualizationdictionarylearning} to the residual stream.
-These works provided insight into interpretable concepts utilized by the model, but without finding concrete directions in activation space.
+Earlier work identified salient neurons and neuron groups through probing, clustering, concept alignment, and causal analysis \citep{lakretz-etal-2019-emergence, mu_andreas_compose, dai-etal-2022-knowledge}, but these approaches generally rely on targeted analyses tied to predefined concepts or neuron-level attribution rather than recovering features directly from activation structure itself.
 More recently, SAEs have been used to learn directions that align with interpretable concepts \citep{bricken2023monosemanticity, cunningham2023sparseautoencodershighlyinterpretable}.
-Unlike SAEs, \texttt{SNMF} offers intrinsic interpretability by linearly decomposing activations into sparse features and a nonnegative coefficient matrix that directly attributes each activation to the features it expresses.
+Unlike SAEs, our work uses SNMF to construct features through direct matrix factorization of MLP activations, tying each feature directly to the model components responsible for forming it and representing it as a linear combination of neurons.

 \paragraph{NMF and Deep Learning} NMF has previously been used to identify interpretable concepts in deep neural networks.
-Prior work \cite{partsbasednmf,melaskyriazi2022deep,oldfield2023panda} has demonstrated NMF isolates meaningful parts in images, e.g., eyes and noses, by factorizing image data. \citet{yun2023transformervisualizationdictionarylearning} applied NMF to activations in the residual stream, showing they encode interpretable concepts.
-Here, we extend this approach to MLP activations and show that the discovered MLP features have causal roles within the model.
+Prior work \cite{partsbasednmf,melaskyriazi2022deep,Fel_2023_CVPR,jourdan-etal-2023-cockatiel,oldfield2023panda} has demonstrated NMF isolates meaningful parts in images, e.g., eyes and noses, by factorizing image data. \citet{yun2023transformervisualizationdictionarylearning} applied NMF-based dictionary learning to contextualized transformer embeddings across layers, using the learned factors mainly for linguistic analysis.
+In contrast, we apply SNMF to MLP activations to recover features defined by groups of co-activated neurons, directly linking each feature to the model components that realize it and evaluating these features through causal steering.